-In this episode of Company Spotlight, we’re so excited to introduce you to Melissa Prandi of Prandi Property Management as she talked about amazing business insights and strategies on scaling a Property Management business and how she was able to maximize our virtual employee service effectively for her business growth, especially during this crisis.
+In this episode of Company Spotlight, we’re so excited to introduce you to Melissa Prandi of Prandi Property Management as she talked about amazing business insights and strategies for scaling a Property Management business and how she was able to maximize our virtual employee service effectively for her business growth, especially during this crisis.

-If you are looking to keep your business progression despite the effect of the current outbreak, I’m always here to help!
+If you are looking to keep your business progressing despite the effect of the current outbreak, I’m always here to help!
 Feel free to book an appointment with me today so I can help you strategize all throughout the process!

 Anne: Good evening, everybody.
 My name is Anne Lackey.
 I'm the co-founder of HireSmartVAs and I am so blessed to have Melissa Prandi, CEO of Prandi Property Management here with us today and she is an amazing person.
 If you've ever had an opportunity to learn a class or take a class from her, she is a leader in our industry.
 And so I wanted to spend some time with her today and share with you a little bit about how she's utilizing virtual staff in her business, especially in light of what's going on in today's world.
 She was one of my first clients.
 She was an early adopter.
 She's an innovator and she is an amazing, kind, caring person and I am thrilled not only to call her one of my favorite clients, but also a good friend.
 So Melissa, thanks for being here today.
 It looks like you are in a great place, right?